pedrovhb/quickdump/README.md

 from dataclasses import dataclass from datetime import datetime, timedelta

-from quickdump import Dumper, DumpLoader
+from quickdump import QuickDumper, DumpLoader

 @dataclass